 BN won the elections with a simple majority of 133 seats against 89 seats taken by the Pakatan Rakyat (Let us not get into how BN obtained this majority.
 I think it is clear in everyone's minds and hearts how this election was won).

-But despite all the tactics that were used to win, BN only polled 5.220 million votes to Pakatan Rakyat's 5.489 million, for a deficit of 269,130 votes based on calculations by The Malaysian Insider.
+But despite all the tactics that was used to win, BN only polled 5.220 million votes to Pakatan Rakyat's 5.489 million, for a deficit of 269,130 votes based on calculations by The Malaysian Insider.

 That the losers can't accept losing is normal.
 What's new is that the winners know they didn't really win.
 (Amir Muhammad, writer)